The Dos and Don’ts of Boarding Your Dog

 Require That Somebody Be On-Site 24/7

 If a facility lets you know that staff leaves for the evening, continue your search.
-You don’t want your dog to have an emergency without anybody being there to assist.
+As a dog owner, you don’t want your dog to have an emergency without anybody being there to assist.

 Now that you know things that you should do before boarding your dog, let’s touch on things that are best avoided.
 The following are based on common boarding mistakes that we see pet parents make: